Polyaspartic vs. Epoxy Floor Coating: Why We Stopped Using Epoxy

 • It Takes Forever to Install: An epoxy installation isn't a quick project.
 It requires multiple coats with long drying times between them.
 You will lose access to your garage, basement, or patio for 3 to 5 days, and sometimes up to a whole week, before you can park in it.

 • The Fumes are Awful: Epoxy is high in VOCs (Volatile Organic Compounds).
 These are the harsh, chemical smells that give you a headache.
-As the U.S. Environmental Protection Agency VOCs can pollute your indoor air.
+As the U.S. Environmental Protection Agency states, VOCs can pollute your indoor air.
 That smell lingers for days, seeping into your home.

-When you look at the epoxy garage floor vs polyaspartic Epoxy is the "budget" choice, but it costs you more in the long run.
+When you look at the epoxy garage floor vs polyaspartic, Epoxy is the "budget" choice, but it costs you more in the long run.
 We know, because we're the ones who get called to fix it.

 The Modern Solution: Our 1-Day Polyaspartic Coatings